 The U.S. Government's longstanding objective in WTO Non-Agricultural Market Access (NAMA) negotiations - which cover manufactures, mining, fuels, and fish products - has been to obtain a balanced market access package that provides new export opportunities for U.S. businesses through the liberalization of global tariffs and non-tariff barriers.
-Trade in industrial goods accounts for more than 90 percent of world merchandise trade1 and more than 90 percent of total U.S. goods exports.
-Meanwhile, 52 percent of developing economies countries' merchandise exports went to other "developing economies" in 2015 - up from 41 percent in 2005.
-So at least for merchandise trade as a whole, developing economies now buy the majority of developing economy exports.2 Therefore, there is a substantial interest in improving market access conditions among developing countries, which also results in greater market access for U.S. business.
+Trade in industrial goods accounts for more than 90 percent of world merchandise trade47 and more than 90 percent of total U.S. goods exports.
+Meanwhile, 52 percent of developing economies countries' merchandise exports went to other "developing economies" in 2016 - up from 41 percent in 2005.
+Since developing economies now buy the majority of developing economy exports,48 there is substantial interest in improving market access conditions among developing countries, which would also result in greater market access for U.S. manufacturers and exporters.
 Yet, many emerging economies still charge very high tariffs on imported industrial goods, with ceiling tariff rates exceeding 150 percent in some cases.